-- the scope, timing, progress, costs, and results of discovery, preclinical development, and clinical trials for our current and future product candidates; - the number of clinical trials required for regulatory approval of our current and future product candidates; - the costs, timing, and outcome of regulatory review of any of our current and future product candidates; - the cost of manufacturing clinical and commercial supplies of our current and future product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to maintain existing, and establish new, strategic collaborations, licensing, or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - expenses to attract, hire and retain, skilled personnel; - · the costs of operating as a public company; - our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party and government payers; - addressing any potential interruptions or delays resulting from factors related to the ongoing COVID-19 pandemic; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies.
+- the scope, timing, progress, costs, and results of discovery, preclinical development, and clinical trials for our current and future product candidates; - the number of clinical trials required for regulatory approval of our current and future product candidates; - the costs, timing, and outcome of regulatory review of any of our current and future product candidates; - the cost of manufacturing clinical and commercial supplies of our current and future product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to maintain existing, and establish new, strategic collaborations, licensing, or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - expenses to attract, hire and retain, skilled personnel; - the costs of operating as a public company; - our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party and government payers; - addressing any potential interruptions or delays resulting from factors related to the ongoing COVID-19 pandemic; - · the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies.

 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
 As of March 31, 2021, we had cash of \$15.1 million.
-Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash, will be sufficient to fund our operations the first quarter of 2023.
-We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
+Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash, will be sufficient to fund our operations comes in the form of strategic collaborations, licensing, or other arrangements.

-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations from the sale of additional equity or debt financings, or other capital which comes in the form of strategic collaborations, licensing, or other arrangements.
 In the event that additional financing is required, we may not be able to raise it on terms acceptable to us, or at all.
 If we raise additional funds through the issuance of equity or convertible debt securities, it may result in dilution to our existing stockholders.
 Debt financing or preferred equity financing, if available, may result in increased fixed payment obligations, and the existence of securities with rights that may be senior to those of our common stock.
 If we incur indebtedness, we could become subject to covenants that would restrict our operations.